Early Total Cervix Occlusion (ETCO)

 Stitching technique

-Then 2–3 inner circular stitches are made to close the cervical canal (fig. 9).
-Consequently two rows of knotted stitches are made, which close the outer os uteri completely (fig. 10).
+Then 2–3 inner circular stitches are made to close the cervical canal (fig. 8).
+Consequently two rows of knotted stitches are made, which close the outer os uteri completely (fig. 9).
 For all the stitching we use synthetic monofile thread like PDS.
-These threads, when compared to catgut, are much better for the healing process and are reabsorbed much more slowly. fig. 11 illustrates a well healed occlusion.
+These threads, when compared to catgut, are much better for the healing process and are reabsorbed much more slowly.

 Inner circular stitches